brainhub/modsqr/README.md

 ### Command-line tool `sqr_test`

-Here is the sample output of this tool:
+Here is the sample output of this tool on Ivy-bridge CPU architecture:
 ```
 ./sqr_test
 CPU information: